danbev/learning-ai/notes/architectures/mamba.md

 [ADC]: https://github.com/danbev/learning-iot/tree/master?tab=readme-ov-file#analog-to-digital-converter-adc

+But we don't have a continous signal in this case but in this case we can think of the inner state space as continous.
+Like a continous space that represents a rich, unintrupted representation of information.

 So instead of the using functions as shown above with concrete values we will transform A and B into discrete values and the equations become:
 ```